ajsherrill2/README-Generator/Develop/README.md

 ## Usage

-Here is a short explaination on how to use this repo.
+t

 ## Contributing

-Heres what the user needs to know about contributing.

-## License

-This project is licensed under the MIT license.
+t

 ## Tests

 To run tests, run the following command:

 ```

-npm run test
+npm test
 ```

 ## Questions

-If you have any questions about the repo open an issue or contact me directly at adamsherrill2@gmail.com.
-You can find more of my work at [ajsherrill18](https://github.com/ajsherrill18/).
+If you have any questions about the repo open an issue or contact me directly at t.
+You can find more of my work at [t](https://github.com/t/).